Alabaster Caverns State Park

 Freedom, OK 73842

-The highlight of the 200-acre Alabaster Caverns State Park is the ¾ mile cavern formed of alabaster, a rare form of gypsum, making it the largest natural gypsum cave in the world that is open to the public.
+The highlight of the 200-acre Alabaster Caverns State Park is the cavern formed of alabaster, a rare form of gypsum, making it the largest natural gypsum cave in the world that is open to the public and the only gypsum show cave in the United States.
 Daily guided tours of Alabaster Cavern leave promptly on the hour from 9am-4pm.
 For safety reasons, a maximum of 40 visitors are allowed on each tour.
 A fee is charged for the tour.
-The cavern recently underwent an extensive lighting overhaul.
-Group tour reservations are required at least two weeks in advance.
-Reservations must be made by calling the park office at least two weeks in advance in order to receive a group tour discount.
+The cavern tour includes interpretation by a guide and a well-lit path.
+Group tour rates are available for school and youth groups only and only after a reservation has been made and a confirmation number been issued.
+Group reservations are required at least two weeks in advance by calling the park office.

 Discounts: Senior Discount

 Facility Amenities: Amphitheater, Campsites, Concessions, Credit Cards Accepted, Dump Station, Elec.
-30 Amp, Elec.
-50 Amp, Gift Shop, Grills, Handicapped Parking, Naturalist on site, Pets Allowed, Picnic Area, Playground, Pull Thru Sites, Restrooms, Showers, Tours Offered
+30 Amp, Gift Shop, Grills, Handicapped Parking, Naturalist on site, Pets Allowed, Pets Allowed in Park, Picnic Area, Playground, Pull Thru Sites, Restrooms, Showers, Tours Offered

 Group Amenities: Accommodates Tour Groups, Advance Group Reservations Required, Bus/Motorcoach Parking, Group Rates Available